-My journey has taken me to dozens of countries over several continents (and counting).
-Several years back, I spent some time in the United Kingdom working on my Masters, focusing on the intersection of media and political partisanship.
-Currently, I'm incredibly lucky to be working with a civic technology startup that's building a platform for citizen engagement and public participation.
-I'm inspired by the potential for technology to catalyze social and political change, and would love to connect and hear insights from people all over the world.
+My journey has taken me to dozens of countries and counting.
+A few years ago, I spent some time in the United Kingdom working on my Masters, focusing on social media and political partisanship.
+I've recently started working with a federal initiative that aims to make health data more accessible across different jurisdictions.
+I'm inspired by the potential for technology to catalyze social and political change, and would love to hear insights from people all over the world.

 Since returning to Vancouver, I've been rediscovering this gem of a city.
 I can't wait to show you around – be it for a night out on the town, a transit-friendly hike, or devouring the best sushi this side of the Pacific Ocean has to offer.

 Why I’m on Couchsurfing

 I first Couchsurfed in 2009 as I embarked on a cross-Canada backpacking trip.
 A year later, I started hosting during the 2010 Vancouver Olympics.
 It's been a whole decade of exploring the world with locals and seeing my home through new eyes!